StevenLuk18/mid_project/README.md

 ## 1. Brainstorm on research and design workflow

 - My teammates and I were undergoing research like testing some of the e-stores with web scraping techniques.
-- Find out whether the online shop is suitable for web scraping or not.
+- Find out whether the online shop is suitable for web scraping.
 - Decide whether the website's product details are comparable such as the product's product_id, brand, volume, etc.
+- Database content like determining how many tables and what should be stored inside the database.
+- Some analytical questions/solutions should be answered after this project.

 ## 2. Conduct web scraping initiatives
 ### Main technical library